AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 Subprograms often have a separate declaration.
 Sometimes that's required, for example when we want to include a subprogram as part of a package's API, but at other times it is optional.
 Remember that a subprogram body acts as a corresponding declaration when there is no separate declaration defined.
 Thus, either way, we have a subprogram declaration available for the interfacing aspects and/or pragmas.

 For data that are imported or exported, we'll have the declaration of the object in Ada to which we can apply the necessary interfacing aspects/pragmas.
-But we will also have the types for these objects, and as you will see, the types can be part for interfacing too.
+But we will also have the types for these objects, and as you will see, the types can be part of interfacing too.

 Aspect/Pragma Convention